twigphp/Twig/doc/deprecated.rst

   in ``Environment::resolveTemplate()`` and ``Environment::load()``); pass
   instances of ``Twig\TemplateWrapper`` instead.

-* Having a "block" definition nested in another node that captures the output (like "set") in a child template is deprecated in Twig 3.14 and will throw in Twig 4.0.
-In Twig 4.0, root-level "block" definitions in child templates must be direct children of the template body.
-Blocks nested in a capture inside another block body or in a template that does not extend another one are not affected.

 * Using a ``macro``, ``extends``, or ``use`` tag outside the root of a template (for instance nested under an ``if`` or inside a ``block`` or ``macro``) is deprecated as of Twig 3.27 and will throw in Twig 4.0.
 These tags have a